 Summer vacation can be either a learning wasteland or a learning paradise.
 The temptations are great for children to spend hours watching television or playing video games, but with a little ingenuity and planning, the summer can be transformed into a time to stretch the mind, explore new hobbies, learn about responsibility and build on skills learned during the school year.

-That doesn’t mean that children should be doing math worksheets and studying vocabulary lists to preserve the skills they have learned during the school year.
 Summer is the perfect time for children to discover that learning is fun and can happen anywhere.
 “You don’t want your kids to think that learning is only something that happens in places called schools,” says Susan K. Perry, author of Playing Smart: The Family Guide to Enriching Offbeat Learning Activities for Ages 4-14.
 “Rather, you want them to grasp that learning is fun and can go on all the time, anytime, anywhere, with handy materials, not only based on the instruction of an actual schoolteacher.
 The summer is a great unstructured mass of time to try out new things and explore interests that don’t necessarily fit into the school curriculum.”

 Learning can take place whether you are taking a trip to a far-off place or spending the summer in your own neighborhood.
 But be careful not to over-plan.
 “To avoid boredom, a child has to learn to be motivated on his or her own, to a certain extent, and that is an acquired skill,” says Perry.
 “If every time your child says, ‘I’m bored,’ you step in with a quick solution, they’ll never learn to develop their own resources.
 But do provide some options.
 Just don’t try to instill learning.
 That’s not how it works.”